-Comment: NJUA recommended "the removal of the language regarding the documentation required to establish the viability of the existing equipment for residential and C&I custom measures in sections 2.8.4 and 3.13.4 of the draft TRM."
+Comment: With regard to existing equipment viability, PSE&G recommended the removal of the language regarding the documentation required to establish the viability of the existing equipment for residential and Commercial and Industrial ("C&I") custom measures in sections 2.8.4 and 3.13.4 of the draft TRM.
+PSE&G believes that documentation requirements for existing equipment viability should be established outside of the TRM document.

 Response: Staff disagrees with this recommendation.
-The current language represents a level of effort consistent with low rigor guidelines for small savings projects in other states.
+The current language represents a level of effort consistent with low rigor guidelines for small savings projects in other states, where it is assumed that existing equipment is at the end of its useful life.
 Staff agrees that a guidance document is needed to provide guidelines for larger and more complicated projects, but the current language should remain.
 Language regarding viability of existing equipment for residential and C&I custom measures only applies to custom projects.